research-library/biotech/notes.md

 - **Protein-based delivery scaffolds.** Ferritin nanocages (~12 nm, 24-mer self-assembly) and other protein cage architectures provide biocompatible vehicles for drug encapsulation and targeted delivery.
 Their biological origin provides inherent biocompatibility and the capacity for genetic fusion of targeting ligands.

 - **De novo protein design.** Computational methods (Rosetta, machine learning-based approaches including structure prediction networks) now enable design of proteins with novel folds and functions not found in nature.
-This capability is relevant to designing: synthetic receptors for engineered cell signaling, novel enzyme activities for metabolic supplementation, scaffolds for organizing multi-enzyme cascades within artificial organelles, and phase-separating domains for synthetic condensate engineering (see Section 3.4).
+This capability is relevant to designing: synthetic receptors for engineered cell signaling, novel enzyme activities for metabolic supplementation, scaffolds for organizing multi-enzyme cascades, and phase-separating domains for synthetic condensate engineering (see Section 3.4).

 **Quantitative considerations.** Protein folding stability is governed by the Gibbs free energy of folding: